Conservation Biology at the University of Maine

 Rebecca L. Holberton, Ph.D.
 (State University of New York at Albany, 1991), School of Biology and Ecology.
 Endocrinology, ecology, and behavior of birds, ecophysiology of migrating birds; biology of Arctic – and temperate breeding birds; conservation biology.

 Malcolm L. Hunter, Jr., D. Phil.
-(Oxford University, 1978), Department of Wildlife Ecology.
+(Oxford University, 1978), Department of Wildlife, Fisheries, and Conservation Biology.
 Conservation biology, forest wildlife management, landscape ecology, international conservation.

 Michael T. Kinnison, Ph.D.
 (University of Washington, 1999), School of Biology and Ecology.
 Fish ecology, contemporary evolution, conservation genetics.